 Antiquity relives its old splendour in the remains of two of the most famous cities of the ancient world: Pompeii and Herculaneum.

-The house of the Faun is the largest Roman dwelling ever reached us with its 3000 square meters.
-The house takes its name from the statue of the Fauno, Roman divinity of the woods and nature, found at the centre of its impluvium, probably belonged to a rich Roman patrician.
-The house is an obligatory stop in the visit to Pompeii, a stone's throw from the forum entering from Porta Marina, surrounded by large green spaces, the structure is characterized by multiple entrances that divided the private wing from the public one.
+The house of the Faun is the largest Pompeian dwelling ever reached us with its 3000 square meters.
+The house takes its name from the statue of the Fauno, Roman divinity of the woods and nature, found at the centre of domus impluvium, and probably belonged to a rich Roman patrician.
+The domus is an obligatory stop in the visit to Pompeii, a stone's throw from the forum entering from Porta Marina, surrounded by large green spaces, the structure is characterized by multiple entrances that divided the private wing from the public one.

-The centre of the house was embellished with the mosaic, now preserved in the MANN - National Archaeological Museum, which represented the victory of Alexander the Great over Darius king of Persia.
+The centre of the house was embellished with the mosaic, now preserved in the MANN - National Archaeological Museum of Naples, which represented the victory of Alexander the Great over Darius, king of Persia.

-The Villa Dei Misteri is one of the most famous buildings of the archaeological excavations of Pompeii even if it is outside the excavations themselves.
-Its size and location outside the city suggest that it belonged to some wealthy patrician family or even to the wife of Emperor Augustus, Livia, of whom a statue has been found.
+The Villa Dei Misteri is one of the most famous buildings of the archaeological excavations of Pompeii even if it is outside the walls of the ancient Roman city.
+Its size and location outside the city suggest that it belonged to some wealthy patrician family.

-The building owes its name to a series of frescoes that archaeologist found inside of which the meaning is not yet known.
-The fresco represents the preparation of a woman in a sort of cult or religious rite, for some Dionysian, others believe it is only a marriage ritual, and inspire great awe in those who visit these rooms.
+The building owes its name to a large continuous fresco that archaeologists found inside of which the meaning is not yet known.
+The fresco represents the preparation of a woman in a sort of cult or religious rite; some believe that it's a Dionysian cult, others believe it is only a marriage ritual.

 There are many things to see in Herculaneum, let's discover them together.

-The Sacellum of the Augustus is a type of Roman temple used for the veneration of human gods or emperors.
+One of the first things to visit in the Herculaneum is the Sacellum of Augustus.
+It is a type of Roman temple used for the veneration of human gods, i.d. emperors.
 A square-plan building that housed the college of august.

-Inside this chapel, buried under many layers of lava, the statues of some deities, such as Apollo and Venus, and many emperors including Vespasian and Titus have been found.
-On the walls of this chapel, there are two splendid frescoes of the legendary hero who gives the name to the city itself, Hercules: one representing the entrance of Hercules into Olympus accompanied by Jupiter, Juno, Minerva, the other depicting the struggle of Hercules against Acheloo.
-Inside the sacellum, there was the skeleton of the still sleeping custodian.
+Inside this chapel, buried under many layers of volcanic material, the statues of some deities, such as Apollo and Venus, and many emperors including Vespasian and Titus have been found.
+On the walls of this chapel, there are two splendid frescoes of the legendary hero who gives the name to the city itself, Hercules.
+One represents the entrance of Hercules into Olympus accompanied by Juno, Minerva and a rainbow that figures Jupiter, the other depicts the struggle of Hercules against Acheloo.
+Inside the sacellum, there was the skeleton of the custodian on his bed.

-The arches are the arch-shaped warehouses that were in the port of the city of Herculaneum, often used as deposits for boats and related.
+The arches are warehouses (named fornici for their arch-shaped entrance)that were on the ancient beach of the city of Herculaneum, often used as deposits for boats.
 In 1980, around 300 human skeletons were in these premises intent on seeking shelter from the eruption of Vesuvius in 79.

-Then rush to Pompeii and Herculaneum and travel a journey of over two thousand years in time.
+So rush to Pompeii and Herculaneum and take a journey of over two thousand years back in time.